 The timely and effective maintenance of Medall's equipment and instruments is essential for the efficient operation of its diagnostic equipment.
 Rented equipment under reagent rental arrangements are maintained by the vendors in accordance with the terms of Medall's agreed service level agreements.
 In addition, Medall recalibrates instruments regularly in accordance with the manufacturers' recommendations and schedule.
 Purchased equipment typically has a 12-month supplier warranty for any defects, malfunctions and any required repairs required.
 Medall also has annual maintenance contracts or comprehensive maintenance contracts for most of its analyzers and other equipment with the respective manufacturers or their authorized dealers.
-Pursuant to the terms of annual maintenance contract, in addition, obliges the manufacturer or dealer to replace spare parts at its own cost.
+Pursuant to the terms of annual maintenance contracts, the manufacturer or dealer is responsible for the maintenance and repair of the analyzers.
+A comprehensive maintenance contract, in addition, obliges the manufacturer or dealer to replace spare parts at its own cost.